Madanleo/ML_Algorithms/README.md

 # ML_Algorithms
- I have implemented Linear Regression  from scratch in python
+ I have implemented Linear Regression  from scratch in python.
+I am not using any libraries.